-- Medium carbon steel has 0.30-0.50% carbon and needs preheating and low-hydrogen welding rods to prevent cracking.
+- Medium-carbon steel has 0.30-0.50% carbon and needs preheating and low-hydrogen rods to prevent cracking.

-- High carbon steel has 0.50-0.90% carbon and needs strict procedures with additional heat treatments to avoid cracking.
+- High-carbon steel has 0.50-0.90% carbon and needs strict procedures with additional post heat treatments to avoid cracking.

 Cast iron has at least six times more carbon than medium steel and almost four times more than high-carbon steel, metals that are already hard to weld.

-Cast iron is very brittle before any welding takes place.
+It’s very brittle before any welding takes place.
 But when a metal contains a lot of carbon, it has high hardenability.
-That means it gets much harder and brittle when it cools down rapidly after welding.
+That means it gets much more brittle when it cools down after welding.

-The area that suffers most is right next to the bead and is called the heat-affected zone (HAZ).
-It is where most of the cracks occur.
+The area that suffers the most is right next to the bead and is called the heat-affected zone (HAZ).
+It’s where most of the cracks occur.

-Cast iron contains so much carbon that even with the most precise welding procedure, the HAZ will always have a higher cracking risk than before.
+After each welding attempt, the HAZ is always affected, increasing the cracking risk.
 If cast iron has cracked once, chances are it will crack again in the future.

-Cast iron should never go beyond 1450 °F (790 °C) because the carbon will combine with iron, forming carbides that are exceptionally hard and brittle.
+Cast iron shouldn’t go beyond 1450 °F (790 °C) because the carbon will combine with iron, forming carbides that are exceptionally hard and brittle.
 When the casting cools down, it will crack everywhere.
 For this, you avoid turning the casting red-hot from preheating or overwelding.

 Cast iron always contains elements such as sulfur and phosphorus that increase the risk of hot cracking.
 Even if you follow the correct procedure.

-Many cheap castings are made not only from pig iron (Wikipedia), but the manufacturer adds scrap iron and steel in the blast furnace without perfectly cleaning them.
+Many cheap castings are made not only from pig iron (Wikipedia), but the manufacturer adds scrap iron and steel to the blast furnace without perfectly cleaning them.

-Also, the casting method traps gases in the casting that contribute to porosity and inclusions.
+Also, the casting method traps gases in the final product that contribute to porosity and inclusions.

-If you weld clean cast iron and porosity appears, it is because of impurities inside the casting surface under the influence of the welding heat.
+If you weld clean cast iron and porosity appears, it’s because of impurities inside the casting.
 In a situation like this, you remove the bead by grinding and passing it again until you get a bead without porosity.

-All cast iron types have a wide variety of grades.
+All cast iron types have many grades.
 Some may have alloying elements or go through heat treatments, changing their characteristics.
-You might have identified gray cast iron, but it may belong to a rare and very hard to weld grade.
+You might have identified gray iron, but it may belong to a rare and very hard-to-weld grade.
 This problem is worse when dealing with nodular iron.

 Furthermore, a manufacturer might change the composition of well-known castings through the years.

 To make things even harder, modern-day castings are of lower quality.
-Manufacturers keep producing cheaper castings that are more prone to cracking.
+Manufacturers keep producing cheaper ones that are more prone to cracking.